november17/goodbuyindicator/README.md

-# goodbuyindicator
+# Goodbuy Indicator
-Good Buy Indicator
+This is written in Tradingview Pinescript version 5.